pombase/canto/documentation/canto.md

 [Vagrant](http://www.vagrantup.com/).
 This combination is available on Linux, MacOS and Windows.

+These instructions have been tested on a 64 bit host.

 ## Installing VirtualBox

 Installation packages for VirtualBox are available here: